salsohrab20/AdrianCantrill-DVA-C02/VIII. Elastic Compute Cloud (EC2) Basics/XVII. EBS Volumes - PART3.md

 ## Overview

-This document summarizes the process of working with **Instance Store Volumes** in AWS as covered in the **LearnCantrill.io AWS SA C03 course**.
+This document summarizes the process of working with **Instance Store Volumes** in AWS as covered in the **LearnCantrill.io AWS DVA-C02 course**.
 We will explore how to create, mount, and test instance store volumes while understanding their ephemeral nature.

 ## Key Concepts